AllenNeuralDynamics/aind-qc-portal/README.md

 For general documentation about the QC metadata, go [here](https://aind-data-schema.readthedocs.io/en/latest/quality_control.html).

+**IMPORTANT:** The QC Portal relies on certain fields in the metadata being set correctly.
+These include the `data_description.modality` and `data_description.project_name` fields, as well as any fields related to generating *derived* assets.
+You *must* set these properly or the QC portal will mangle displaying your data assets.

 ## Defining metrics for the QC portal

 For AIND users, we expect your metrics to have actionable `value` fields.
 Either the value should be a number that a rule can be applied to (e.g. a threshold) or it should refer to the state of the reference (e.g. "high drift" when linked to a drift map, or "acceptable contrast" when linked to a video).